-Core online courses, starting with the clean energy policy course in August, are all organized into "modules."
+Core Courses, starting with the Clean Energy Policy Course in August, are all organized into "modules."
 A module is a week's worth of course material.

 Modules become accessible on Monday mornings, and participants have a week to go through the materials and assignments.
 Course materials remain accessible throughout the entire duration of the certificate to allow course participants to return to previous weeks.

 - Watching one to two hours of recorded multimedia;

 - Spending two to three hours working, individually or in groups, on assignments and readings; and

 - Participating in a one-hour long virtual classroom.